fennifith/ExceptionalTraveler/README.md

 The idea for this program was taken from Chet Haase's article for Pointer IO on [Exceptional Programming](https://medium.com/pointer-io/exceptional-programming-62ea8150f61f), which describes a programming style using just try/catch blocks and exceptions as the only control structure.

+This specific program takes a set of coordinates as input and uses a basic double neighbor heuristic to find the (probably) shortest (ish) possible path that crosses all of the points.
+It also keeps track of the total distance that has been covered, and outputs it with all of the points at the end of the program.

 ## Setup

 Obviously, this is a Java program.
 In order to run this program, download the source code and run the following commands: